Rakanamatata/Projeto-integrador/README.md

 # Projeto-integrador

-You WILL need Java for this.
+You WILL need at least Java 8 for this, deal with it.

 Just download all the files and use the batch files to execute the code.